Microsoft To Hire OpenAIs Sam Altman After Sacking - UrduPoint

 "The mission continues," Altman posted on X, formerly Twitter.

-Altman shot to fame with the launch of its artificial intelligence (AI) chatbot last year, which ignited a race to advance AI research and development, as well as billions being invested in the sector.
+Altman shot to fame with the launch of Open AI's artificial intelligence chatbot last year, which ignited a race to advance AI research and development, as well as billions being invested in the sector.

 His sacking triggered several other high-profile departures from the company, as well as a reported push by investors to bring him back.